robotlovesyou/rexx-tangle-gnome-rescue/README.md

 # TO DO

+* BUG: Followers Index is becoming corrupted and ending up with gnomes appearing > 1 times
 * Gnomes need better abandonment detection.
 * Gnomes may need better idle behaviour.
 * Idling gnomes should switch to wander after a time.